screek8000/Optimus-mainboard-firmware/README.md

 # Optimus-mainboard-firmware
-Latest firmware for Optimus mainboard
+Firmware with original delta calibration for Optimus mainboard

+I think the bigger calibration pattern is not needed, so I branched the last version with the original calibration pattern.